This post was most recently updated on September 5th, 2023

-They’re often believed to be good debt because the debt is for funding an investment which can later be financially beneficial.
+They’re often believed to be good debt because the debt is for funding an investment that can later be financially beneficial.
 The interest rates on mortgages and student loans are typically much lower than those on personal loans or credit cards, and the interest may be tax-deductible.

-In some cases, even the bad debt, for example, using a high-interest rate credit card can be beneficial.
+In some cases, even bad debt, for example, using a high-interest rate credit card can be beneficial.
 But there needs to be a limit to this myth.

-Debt is an enemy of your income because the monthly payments you pay to the credit card companies could have been savings put towards your retirement, your kids’ college, or even your down payment on a new house.
+Debt is an enemy of your income because the monthly payments you pay to the credit card companies could have been savings put towards your retirement, your kid’s college, or even your down payment on a new house.
 Debt is thus not always right.

-4. I am too young: I’ll make a lot of money to catch-up on my retirement.
+4. I am too Young: I’ll Make a Lot of Money to Catch Up on my Retirement.

-Years can advance pretty quickly without noticing.
+Years can advance pretty quickly without notice.
 It is good to prepare for your golden days early enough.
 Don’t put off the preparation for retirement for later if you’re able to start saving right away.

 These goals may feel immediate, while retirement feels so far away.
 But having more time on your side can be one of the best reasons to start saving for retirement.
 It’s important also to consider the opportunity cost of not saving.

 If you aren’t able to start saving early in your career, you may have to keep a lot later to make up for the value of lost time.
 So start as soon as now.